 After we walked through the whole village, we finally arrived at the other clinic still on time.
 Besides being super small, everything here looked way more professional and clean.
 After we made our way through the overcrowded waiting room the secretary told us that their doctor couldn’t deal with such symptoms and we’d have to go to the nearest hospital.
 After informing her that they actually sent us here, she gave us the address of another hospital which was around a 1-hour car ride away from Inle Lake.
 She also mentioned that she couldn’t understand at all why the hospital would send us to their clinic.

 At first, we went back to our hotel.
 The nice owner of the hotel called the hospital for us asking whether they could treat us.
 Just to be sure, you know 😉 And actually, they said, they have someone being able to help.
 So we called a taxi getting ready for the 1-hour ride to the 3rd hospital of the day.

 During the ride, I felt worse and worse and I realized that I was getting a fever.

 This hospital had nothing to do with the two others we have been to before.
 It looked so much more modern and professional.
 Right after arriving, an English-speaking doctor was taking care of us, offering to check me as well, as I wasn’t looking good.
 And the best was: No street dogs running around the hallways of that hospital! 🙂

 Everyone was super nice and helpful.
 And they actually did a professional medical examination with us.
-Eduardo got a bunch of pills and other medicine while I was diagnosed with a tonsillitis.
+Eduardo got a bunch of pills and other medicine while I was diagnosed with tonsillitis.
 Thaaanks, Bus-AC!

 Now we just had to stand in line at the pharmacy within the hospital to get our medicine.
 It’s funny to see how they count every little pill they give to you instead of giving you the whole package how they usually do it in Europe.
-On every blister, they staple a little paper which tells you when and how many of the pills you have to take.
+On every blister, they staple a little paper that tells you when and how many of the pills you have to take.

 That was close